Tax-efficient life insurance through a limited company

 2. Not treated as a ‘benefit in kind’

 Generally, HMRC won’t treat relevant life insurance as a ‘benefit in kind’ if the employer fully funds the premiums.
-Therefore, neither you nor your company will pay tax or National Insurance on the value of the insurance premium, and you won’t need to declare the payments in a P11D form each year.
+Therefore, neither you nor your company will pay tax or National Insurance contributions on the value of the insurance premium, and you won’t need to declare the payments in a P11D form each year.

 However, this tax treatment won’t apply if the employee pays the premiums indirectly through a salary sacrifice arrangement.
 In such instances, the company and employee may be liable to taxation under the benefit-in-kind rules.